q-viper/q-viper.github.io/_posts/2022-06-26-getting-started-with-apache-superset.md

 ## Map Chart
-Next is, create a map chart to show total deaths across the world.
+Next, create a map chart to show total deaths across the world.

 ![]({{site.url}}/assets/apache_superset/death_map.png)

 ## Creating Dashboard

-Now that we have 3 charts, lets create a dashboard by going into Dashboards>New Dashboard.
+Now that we have 3 charts, let's create a dashboard by going into Dashboards>New Dashboard.
 ![]({{site.url}}/assets/apache_superset/dashboard.png)

 Next insert charts by drag-and-drop.